FIPA Agent Message Transport Protocol

-The encoded body MUST therefore contain at least two parts, the first part containing the FIPA Message Envelope, the second part containing the FIPA Message being sent.
-Each of the two parts must specify an encoding-level ContentType field which may be any MIME type (Implementations must assume that some parts of the multipart encoded content may contain raw binary data).
-Each of the two parts may contain some other headers such as for example Content-Transfer-Encoding but the processing of those fields is not mandatory.
+The encoded body must therefore contain at least two parts, the first part containing the FIPA message envelope, the second part containing the FIPA message being sent.
+Each of the two parts must specify an encoding-level Content-Type field which may be any MIME type (Implementations must assume that some parts of the multipart encoded content may contain raw binary data).
+Each of the two parts may contain other headers such as, for example, Content-Transfer-Encoding but the processing of these fields is not mandatory.

 The envelope body encoding must therefore have the following structure:

-· MIME headers (at least a MIME-Version header and a ContentType header with a boundary parameter).
+- MIME headers (at least a MIME-Version header and a Content-Type header that contains the boundary value).

-· A boundary line with a leading "--" which delimits the beginning of the envelope part.
+- A boundary delimiter line that delimits the beginning of the envelope part.

-· A ContentType header line which must have the value appropriate for the envelope representation (given in each envelope specification).
+- A Content-Type header line that must have the value appropriate for the envelope representation: "application" "/" <string>, where the string is the component name given in each envelope specification.

-· A boundary line with a leading CRLF new line which delimits the FIPA Envelope from the FIPA Message.
+- A boundary delimiter line that delimits the FIPA envelope from the FIPA message.

-· A boundary line with a leading CRLF new line which defines the end of the FIPA Message.
-This boundary line may be a boundary ending line.
+- A boundary delimiter line that defines the end of the FIPA message.
+This boundary line may be a boundary delimiter ending line.